 - 6.16 Compostable Bamboo Hair Brush over Plastic Hair Brush

-Biodegradable materials can be broken down to simpler elements.
-Ex: water, biomass and carbon dioxide with the help of microorganisms.
+Biodegradable materials can be broken down into simpler elements.
+Ex: water, biomass, and carbon dioxide with the help of microorganisms.
 It does not require any human intervention.
-Bacteria and fungi assimilate these materials back into its natural environment.
+Bacteria and fungi assimilate these materials back into their natural environment.
 This process happens faster when oxygen is present.
-The time span taken by different materials is between a few days to 500 years.
+The period taken by different materials is between a few days to 500 years.
 The whole process is natural and doesn’t leave any harmful toxins or chemicals behind.
 The label biodegradable is usually used only if 90% of the original biodegradable product reassimilates in nature in less than 6 months.

-Variables like moisture, oxygen, sunlight and presence of biocatalysts and necessary bacteria/fungi affect the speed and quality of deterioration.
-How does the product interact with its environment? whether the environment is polar, marine, arboreal or urban? can drastically change the pace of biodegradation.
+Variables like moisture, oxygen, sunlight, and the presence of biocatalysts and necessary bacteria/fungi affect the speed and quality of deterioration.
+How does the product interact with its environment? whether the environment is polar, marine, arboreal, or urban. can drastically change the pace of biodegradation.

-The nonbiodegradable products such as aluminum cans, metals, styrofoam, various paints, toxic chemicals and the polymer family take hundreds and thousands of years to assimilate back into the environment.
+Nonbiodegradable products such as aluminum cans, metals, styrofoam, various paints, toxic chemicals, and the polymer family take hundreds and thousands of years to assimilate back into the environment.
 They inadvertently become sources of pollution.
 See the following chart for reference.

 Compostables, unlike their larger biodegradable family, can biodegrade only under specific circumstances which are managed by humans.
 It is not an all-natural process.
 Human intervention is necessary otherwise it can lead to other ecological problems.

-The process of composting has to be fine-tuned by humans to give humus: a nutrient dense layer of soil, which is useful in healthy plant growth.
-Light, water, oxygen and organic matter such as vegetable scraps, egg shell, and coffee grounds are optimized to give the best compostable environment.
+The process of composting has to be fine-tuned by humans to give humus: a nutrient-dense layer of soil, which is useful in healthy plant growth.
+Light, water, oxygen, and organic matter such as vegetable scraps, eggshells, and coffee grounds are optimized to give the best compostable environment.
 The composting process takes a few months up to three years.
 During composting, humans help the microorganisms to break down organic matter.
 The composting process can be divided into two types: Residential and Commercial.

 Commercial: Done at large facilities created specifically to break down and assimilate complex biodegradable products.
 Different parameters are regulated carefully in these places.

-If compostable products are not disposed of in proper conditions, if they are kept in areas of low oxygen and low sunlight (usually landfills). they release methane; an extremely harmful GHG.
-Therefore proper disposal and management of even biodegradable and compostable products is imperative.
+If compostable products are not disposed of in proper conditions, they are kept in areas of low oxygen and low sunlight (usually landfills). they release methane; an extremely harmful GHG.
+Therefore proper disposal and management of even biodegradable and compostable products are imperative.

 Biodegradable vs. Compostable — Difference, Explained.

 How are they different?
-An age old question for the climate conscious peeps.
+This an age-old question for the climate-conscious peeps.
 Don’t worry, this section will clear that nagging doubt.